crillab/metrics/docs/md/wallet.md

 Thanks to this method, the user is also able to update existing columns (e.g., renaming the experiment-wares to simplify their names).

-> TODO: You can observe an example of this command in [this notebook](https://github.com/crillab/metrics/blob/master/example/sat-competition/2019/static_scatter_and_output.ipynb).
-Here, the satisfiability information from the experimentation is extracted into a `sat` column.
+> You can observe an example of this command in [this notebook](https://github.com/crillab/metrics/blob/master/example/xcsp-19/create_analysis.ipynb).

 ### Remove Variables from the Analysis

-Sometimes, some analysis information are not useful: it could be interesting to simplify and lighten the dataframe (e.g., when we need export the analysis in its lightest format).
+Sometimes, some analysis information are not useful: it could be interesting to simplify and lighten the dataframe (e.g., when we need to export the analysis in a lighter format).
 To do this:

 ```python
 analysis.remove_variables(